libris/contribute/CONTRIBUTING.md

 * Please **do not** use the issue tracker for personal support requests.

 * Please **do not** derail or troll issues.
-Keep the discussion on topic and respect the opinions of others.
+Keep the tone civil and the discussion on topic.
+Respect the opinions of others.

 <a name="bugs"></a>
 ## Bug reports